 A mechanical man-made valve that is made up of strong durable materials is used to replace the natural valve.
 Mechanical heart valves are usually designed as bi-leaflet, that means that the valve has two leaflets that act as a ‘unidirectional mechanism’ that ensures the blood flow the right way, from the ventricle to the aorta without any chance for backflow.

 It is usually carried out in younger patients.
 In this procedure, a patient’s pulmonary valve is used to replace the damaged aortic valve, and this is called autograft.
 Later the autograft is replaced by a pulmonary valve from a human donor, and this is called a homograft.
 The advantage of the procedure is that valves are replaced in such a way that they are shown to grow with the body, if implanted during childhood.

 Tissue valves may be harvested from a cow in which case it’s called a Bovine Aortic Valve Replacement, or from the heart of a pig in which case it’s called Porcine Aortic Valve Replacement.
 These tissues undergo a medical procedure to make sure that the body does not reject them.
 The advantage of this procedure is that it reduces the need for blood thinners to be used in the long term.
-The only disadvantage of tissue valves is their tendency to wear out, and they require replacement in five years or so.

 Also called Transcatheter aortic valve implantation, it is a procedure in which aortic valve stenosis is treated in a minimally invasive manner.
 In this procedure, a catheter is inserted through the femoral artery up to the aortic valve.
 They may also access the valve through an incision in the chest wall and through the apex of the heart.
 A replacement valve is deployed in the place of the old one to restore the blood flow and function.